Walid-khaled/Machine-Learning-A2/README.md

 *files.py and files.pyc must be in the same directory. if file.pyc is in __pycashe__/ , it has to be moved to the current path.

 *In task5, please use N arbitray number of file as a test case.
 [It can compare more than 3 files].
-Also, ordering to peak, – truncate have been taken into consideration
+Also, ordering to peak, – truncate have been taken into consideration.